Reslient by Design

 Load Testing

-• Azure Load Testing leverages JMeter and Locust.
+• Azure Tools: Azure Load Testing service with JMeter support

 Chaos Engineering